Pyomo/mpi-sppy/doc/src/admm_ph.rst

     Returns:
         Pyomo ConcreteModel: the instantiated model

 The driver file also requires helper arguments that are used in mpi-sppy.
+They are detailed `in helper_functions <helper_functions>`_.
 Here is a summary:
-..
-TBD add hyperlink on precedent line

 * ``scenario_creator_kwargs``(dict[str]): key words arguments needed in ``scenario_creator``

 * ``all_scenario_names`` (list of str): the subproblem names

-* A function that prints the results once the problem is solved
+* A function that is called at termination in some modules (e.g. PH)
     .. py:function:: scenario_denouement

         Args: